joren485/WP-Slimstat-SQLI/README.md

 * Comment the code
 * Review and improve code
 * Improve readme
-* Remove the neccessity for phpserialize
+* Remove the necessity for phpserialize